RInfant90/Olympian-GOAT-or-Not-/README.md

-Olympian GOAT or Not?
+# Olympian GOAT or Not?

 This was an SQL Team project in which we were assigned the research of the Olympian Florence Griffith Joyner.
-Based on our findings we had to determine if she was the Olympic GOAT (greateast of all time) of Track and Field.
+Based on our findings we had to determine if she was the Olympic GOAT (Greateast Of All Time) of Track and Field.
 - Using the Olympics data, we wrote SQL queries to understand the history of the athlete.
 - We exported the query results from dBeaver and imported them into Excel for further analysis and visualization.
 - We prepared a presentation to explain the questions we asked and answered with the data.